Dakes/WaniKaniCommunityMnemonics2/README.md

 - "Hall of Fame" with most active users
 - sort Mnemonics by score

+## Known Bugs
+- when switching between items quickly, it can happen, that the first item finishes loading after the current one.
+(Especially when the current one was cached).
+Then the display update is triggered for the old one causing the display of the old mnemonic.

 ## Other TODO
 - build a small tool that lets people bulk export their notes so that I can import them to the existing data set.
 - Maybe do something with Timestamp in DB??